Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

 .pem with the path to where the key file was downloaded.

 ssh -i .\Downloads\myKey1.pem firstname.lastname@example.org

-You need to install mysql-client tool to connect to the server.
+You need to install the postgresql-client tool to be able to connect to the server.

 wget --no-check-certificate https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem